Skip to main content

 Memfault will run on any Linux system.

-• For users of Debian, Raspbian and Ubuntu, we recommend building memfaultd from source and installing recommended dependencies via the package manager.
+• For users of Debian, Raspbian and Ubuntu, we recommend building memfaultd from source.
 The Cross Compilation guide guide provides detailed instructions on how to cross-compile memfaultd for your target architecture and install required dependencies.

 • For users of Buildroot and OpenWRT, we currently also recommend following the Cross-Compilation guide guide to cross-compile the SDK for your target architecture and generate a binary.